ScooloV/bbpedia/docs/core_rules.md

 list.
 Hopefully the time off has helped them to recover from their
 injuries:

-« After the player has been re-drafted, roll a D6 for each characteristic reduction they have suffered, applying a +1 modifierr to the dice roll if the team has
+* After the player has been re-drafted, roll a D6 for each characteristic reduction they have suffered, applying a +1 modifier to the dice roll if the team has

 an apothecary: